ergu/Proxmea.ILoggerN/README.md

 ## What It Does

 - Sets up NLog as the logging provider for your .NET application.
+It comes with default well ironed-out layouts.
-- ILogger doesn't play well with `WithProperty`, so we've implemented that here.
+- ILogger is missing `.WithProperty`, so we've implemented that here.
 Easy peasy to use.
 - Merges default logging configuration with your environment-specific `appsettings.[environment].json`.
 This effectivly makes your NLog section very small.
 - Allows you to retrieve and use loggers anywhere in your app, including static contexts.
 - Supports logging to both console, file and Elastic by default, with configuration overrides per environment.
 - Provides helpers for adding custom properties to log entries (e.g., application version).
+- All NLog settings are overridable in your own appsettings.json

 ## Usage